milapk/6-Seats-Open/README.md

 # ♠ 6 Seats Open ♠
 > ⚠ **Note**
 > - This project is **under development**.
-> - Most core features are not yet implemented.
-> - Will only be optimised for **desktop browsers**.
-> - Once the MVP is complete, the app will be deployed and automatically updated via CI/CD pipelines, ensuring continuous delivery of new features and fixes.
+> - Planned deployment with CI/CD pipelines, ensuring continuous delivery of new features and fixes.

-6 Seats Open is a full-stack multiplayer poker platform built with **React** and **Django** with Channel and Reddis to handle concurrency, synchronisation and game state.
+6 Seats Open is a full-stack multiplayer poker platform built with **React** and **Django**.

-Each poker game will run within a dedicated Channels consumer that coordinates player actions and broadcasts updates to all connected clients in that game room.
+Each poker game runs within a dedicated Django Channels consumer that coordinates player actions and broadcasts updates to all connected clients in that game room.

 ## Current Features

 - **Authentication**: Login, Register, JWT-based authentication.
 - **Lobby/Home**: Browse and join public tables.
-- **Poker Gameplay**: Initial game set-up (WIP)
+- **Poker Gameplay**: Initial game set-up

+**Currently working on:**
+-  THE ACTUAL GAME(Real-time gameplay, betting logic, chip management and everything else)

-*This list may not be up-to-date.
-Last updated at: 23rd August 25
+***This list may not be up-to-date.
+Last updated at: 4/9/25**

-## Currently in the works 📌
+## Planned Features 📌

 - **Lobby/Home**: Create and Join private tables.
-- **Poker Gameplay**: Real-time gameplay, betting logic, chip management and everything else.
 - **Game History**: Player stats, match history, leaderboards via a profile page.
+- **AI Bot**: For 1v1???

 ## Tech Stack

 **Frontend**
 - React
 - Material UI (for styling)
-- WebSocket (for real-time gameplay)
 - Axios (for APIs)

 **Backend**
+- Django
-- Django + Django REST Framework
+- Django REST Framework (for APIs)
+- Django Channels + Redis (for WebSocket)
 - PostgreSQL
-- Django Channels + Redis (for WebSocket support)